Question

 Great questions.
 Thank you for asking them.

-As far as a one year supply of food, nothing really has changed regarding that.
-However, we are now advised to first have a three month supply of food on hand.
-These would be foods that we use on a daily basis as part of our normal, daily diet.
+As far as a one-year supply of food, nothing really has changed regarding that.
+However, we are now advised to first have a three-month supply of food on hand.
+These would be foods that we use daily as part of our normal, daily diet.
 At lds.org we can find this statement:

 “Build a small supply of food that is part of your normal, daily diet.
 One way to do this is to purchase a few extra items each week to build a one-week supply of food.
 Then you can gradually increase your supply until it is sufficient for three months.
 These items should be rotated regularly to avoid spoilage.”

 Now as far as why it’s not spoken of more frequently in General Conference I can only speculate.
-During the most recent General Conference session, Elder Robert D. Hales gave a wonderful talk entitled “General Conference – Strengthening Faith and Testimony.”
-In this talk he made the following statement concerning how subjects and talks are decided upon by those speaking:
+During a past General Conference session, Elder Robert D. Hales gave a wonderful talk entitled “General Conference – Strengthening Faith and Testimony.”
+In this talk, he made the following statement concerning how subjects and talks are decided upon by those speaking:

 “These conferences are always under the direction of the Lord, guided by His Spirit.
 We are not assigned specific topics.
 Over weeks and months, often through sleepless nights, we wait upon the Lord.
 Through fasting, praying, studying, and pondering, we learn the message that He wants us to give.”

-You may have noticed many of the topics have been on subjects such as returning to activity, covenants, missionary work, family, marriage and numerous others.
+You may have noticed many of the topics have been on subjects such as returning to activity, covenants, missionary work, family, marriage, and numerous others.
 Many of these topics address a declining spirituality and morality affecting many throughout the world.
-Perhaps Heavenly Father felt these topics were more appropriate given the conditions around the world.
+Perhaps Heavenly Father felt these topics were more appropriate given the conditions of the world today.

-So while the subject of food storage may not have been spoken of during the last few sessions of General Conference, it does not mean that subject has lost its importance.
+So while the subject of food storage may not have been spoken of during the last few sessions of General Conference, it does not mean that the subject has lost its importance.
 We still need to have a supply of food and essential items.
-It just means that Heavenly Father has other topics He feels a need to have addressed.
+It just means that Heavenly Father has other topics He feels a need to address.

 Gramps